Current & Past Fellows

 “I came to Harvard to hone my professional and leadership skills but in the end I got so much more than that.
 Spending fourth months at Harvard immersed in a rigorous program gave me the opportunity to network and draw from experiences from many of the greatest global health leaders and advocates.
 As a LEAD fellow I was able to engage in courses from any Harvard school.
 The flexibility and customization of this experience allowed me to strengthen the particular skills that define my career as a global health leader.”

 Maureen Luba is Africa region advocacy advisor for the AIDS Vaccine Advocacy Coalition (AVAC) and an award-winning advocate based in Malawi.
 A rising force in community work around HIV/AIDS treatment and prevention, Luba also founded a mentorship program for girls focused on education and sexual and reproductive health.
-Working successfully across organizations, geographies and fault lines to build strong civil society organization coalitions, Luba brings Africa-centered leadership and locally-derived agendas to the HIV/AIDS response.
-While at Harvard, she will explore how to make data tools available for advocacy, and how to drive evidence-based health policy change in her region.
+Luba brings Africa-centered leadership and locally-derived agendas to the HIV/AIDS response in her work across organizations, geographies and fault lines to build strong civil society organization coalitions.
+While at Harvard, she explored how to make data tools available for advocacy as well as how to drive evidence-based health policy change in her region.

 Sai Subhasree Raghavan, PhD | India